The Problem: Server Connected, No Tools Visible

 Step-by-Step Fix Process

-- Check capabilities - Verify your server declares
+tools/listresponse. - Check capabilities - Verify your server declares

-tools: {}in capabilities. - Validate schemas - Ensure every tool has a valid
+tools: {}in its capabilities during initialization. - Validate schemas - Ensure every tool has a valid

-inputSchemawith"type": "object". - Check handlers - Confirm both
+inputSchemawith"type": "object"at the top level.
+Run schemas through a JSON Schema validator. - Check handlers - Confirm both